krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 * **Single axis of desirability:** In reality different people value different things; there are many communities with somewhat different desirability axes.
 * **Newcomer assumptions:** The Bay Area tech migration parameters (90th percentile mean, 0.7× standard deviation) are educated guesses.

-In addition, cultural factors play a substantial role.
+There are also cultural factors.
 Even with favorable ratios (e.g. women in the Bay Area), dating might feel harder when many in the available pool don't share your relationship priorities or timeline.

-Despite these simplifications, the core insight holds: seemingly small demographic shifts can have surprisingly large impacts on dating markets, especially for those at the extremes of the distribution.
+Still, the basic point stands: seemingly small demographic shifts can have outsized effects on dating markets, especially at the top of the distribution.

 ## **7. The bottom line**